Melissa2661/intro-to-python-tutorials/README.md

 Write a program that gets an input from the user and checks if it is a perfect number or not.

 In number theory, a perfect number is a positive integer that is equal to the sum of its positive divisors, excluding the number itself.
 For instance, 6 has divisors 1, 2 and 3, and 1 + 2 + 3 = 6, so 6 is a perfect number.

+## Factorial

+Write a program that gets an input from the user and returns the factorial.

+## Fibonacci

+Write a program that computes the fibonacci numbers up to 50 numbers.